 The following details are entered in the Register of Political Parties:

-Appeals can be made in writing, within 21 days of the decision, to the Clerk of the Seanad together with a deposit.
+Appeals must be lodged within 21 days of the publication of the decision in Iris Oifigiúil, to the Clerk of the Seanad together with a deposit of €634.87.
 The appeal board consists of a Judge of the High Court acting as Chairman, and the Chairman of the Dáil and the Chairman of the Seanad.

 Contact the Office of the Registrar of Political Parties and request an application form.
-You will receive a copy of the application form, together with with a copy of the relevant extract from the Electoral (Amendment) Act, 2001.
+You will receive a copy of the application form, together with a copy of the relevant extract from the Electoral (Amendment) Act, 2001.
 The application form to register your political party is not currently available to download online.